The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Clusters with locally bounded curvature

 \item In particular:

 \item As a consequence, curvature is locally integrable:

-\end{enumerate} \end{lemma} The analogous estimate to (\ref{eq:Sigma2-regularity}) for $\Sigma^1$ holds on any regular cluster by definition, and hence on any isoperimetric minimizing cluster by Theorem \ref{thm:Almgren}; however, to establish (\ref{eq:Sigma2-regularity}) on $\Sigma^2$, it seems that additional information on the curvature is required, such as local boundedness. \begin{proof} Let $K_1$ denote the distance-one closed neighborhood of $K_0$.
-By compactness, we may cover $K_1$ with a finite number of smooth local charts $\{ (\chi_j , U_j)\}$ for $M$.
-Compactness and regularity imply by property \ref{it:regularity-Sigma2} of Theorem \ref{thm:regularity} that for $\Sigma^2 \cap K_1$ is a union of $N_{K_1}$ embedded $(n-2)$-dimensional $C^\infty$ manifolds $\{M_i\}_{i=1,\ldots,N_{K_1}}$.
-As the curvature of each of these manifolds is bounded above, it follows that if we set $r_{K} \in (0,1)$ to be small enough, then for all $x \in \Sigma \cap K$, $G_{i,j,x} := U_j(M_i \cap B(x,r_{K}) \cap \chi_j)$ is a graph over any of its tangent planes $T_y G_{i,j,x}$ with Lipschitz constant uniformly bounded in $x \in \Sigma \cap K$, $i$, $j$ and $y \in G_{i,j,x}$ (see e.g. \cite[p.
+\end{enumerate} \end{lemma} The analogous estimate to (\ref{eq:Sigma2-regularity}) for $\Sigma^1$ holds on any regular cluster by definition, and hence on any isoperimetric minimizing cluster by Theorem \ref{thm:Almgren}; however, to establish (\ref{eq:Sigma2-regularity}) on $\Sigma^2$, it seems that additional information on the curvature is required, such as local boundedness. \begin{proof} Let $K_1$ denote the distance-one closed neighborhood of $K$.
+By compactness, we may cover $K_1$ with a finite number of smooth local charts $\{ (U_j , \varphi_j)\}$ for $M$.
+Compactness and regularity imply by property \ref{it:regularity-Sigma2} of Theorem \ref{thm:regularity} that $\Sigma^2 \cap K_1$ is a union of $N_{K_1}$ embedded $(n-2)$-dimensional $C^\infty$ manifolds $\{M_i\}_{i=1,\ldots,N_{K_1}}$.
+As the curvature of each of these manifolds is bounded above\footnote{A normal to $\Sigma_{ijk}$ can be expressed as an affine combination of the normals $\n_{ij}$, $\n_{jk}$ and $\n_{ki}$ with bounded coefficients thanks to (\ref{eq:sum-n-zero}), and so the curvature is a bounded affine combination of the curvatures of $\Sigma_{ij}$, $\Sigma_{jk}$ and $\Sigma_{ki}$, and hence bounded on a compact set.}, it follows that if we set $r_{K} \in (0,1)$ to be small enough, then for all $x \in \Sigma \cap K$, $G_{i,j,x} := \varphi_j(M_i \cap B(x,r_{K}) \cap U_j)$ is a graph over any of its tangent planes $T_y G_{i,j,x}$ with Lipschitz constant uniformly bounded in $x \in \Sigma \cap K$, $i$, $j$ and $y \in G_{i,j,x}$ (see e.g. \cite[p.
 166]{Tinaglia-CurvatureEstimatesForCMCSurfaces}).
 Consequently:

 for some $\Lambda'_{K_1} < \infty$.
 Setting $\Lambda_{K} = N_{K_1} \norm{\exp(-W)}_{L^\infty(K_1)} \Lambda'_{K_1}$, (\ref{eq:Sigma2-regularity}) follows.

 Clearly, (\ref{eq:Sigma2-finite}) then follows by compactness, which thanks to the boundedness of the curvature on $\Sigma^1 \cap K$ (and hence, by continuity, on $\Sigma^2 \cap K$), immediately implies (\ref{eq:curvature-integrability}). \end{proof}